All The Types of Editing Your Book Needs (With Examples)

 For example, it is relatively late in the narrative before we are introduced to Hana’s mother, who is an integral part of the story.
 Moreover, the early days of Hana and Peter’s relationship should be expanded upon to give readers more insight into the couple’s story.
 There is also inconsistency in the story’s timeline; Peter is said to have joined the war after leaving Egypt, but the dates don’t work (he left Egypt in 1946, a year after WWII ended).

-Stage 2: Developmental/Structural Editing
+B. Developmental/Structural Editing

-If there is something about a particular character that just doesn’t add up, or if there’s a plot hole somewhere, a good developmental editor will pick up on it right away.
+For example, if there is something about a particular character that just doesn’t add up, or if there’s a plot hole somewhere, a good developmental editor will pick up on it right away.
 Trained to spot the big inconsistencies, they will suggest changes that they think will work better with your plot and characterization.
 Sometimes they might ask you to rewrite a scene, place it somewhere else in the novel, or take it out entirely.

 Example of Developmental/Structural Editing